jphalimi/GoTetris/README.md

 # Prerequisites
 1. Have Go installed on your machine.
 Go the <a href="https://golang.org/doc/install">official website</a> if you don't yet.
 2. You will need to set the GOPATH environment variable setup appropriately as well.
+3. For Linux users: Install `xorg-dev` and `freeglut3-dev` packages.

 # Setup & build
 First, you will need to download the game dependencies.
 Please run the following command in your local project folder: